nds-group/Flowrest/README.md

 ## Use cases
 The use cases considered in the paper are:
-- IoT device identification task based on the publicly available <a href="https://iotanalytics unsw.edu.au/iottraces.html">UNSW-IOT Traces</a>.
-The challenge is to classify traffic into one of 26 classes.
-Another task with a subset of 16 classes is also explored.
+- IoT device identification task based on the publicly available <a href="https://iotanalytics unsw.edu.au/iottraces.html">UNSW-IOT Traces</a>. <br>The challenge is to classify traffic into one of 16 or 26 classes.
 - Protocol classification with 8 protocol classes, based on the <a href="http://netweb.ing.unibs.it/~ntw/tools/traces/">UNIBS 2009 Internet Traces</a>.
-- Intrusion detection system separating malware from benign traffic.
-It is based on the <a href="https://www.unb.ca/cic/datasets/ids-2017.html">CICIDS 2017 Friday</a> dataset containing DDoS attacks and normal traffic.
+- Intrusion detection system separating malware from benign traffic. <br> It is based on the <a href="https://www.unb.ca/cic/datasets/ids-2017.html">CICIDS 2017 Friday</a> dataset containing DDoS attacks and normal traffic.

+We provide the python and P4 code for the UNSW-IoT device identification use case with 16 classes. <br> The same approach for feature/model selection and encoding to P4 applies to all the use cases.

 ## Citation
 If you make use of this code, kindly cite our paper: